Easy Skillet Breakfast Potatoes

 This post may contain affiliate links.
 Please check our privacy and disclosure policy.

 Homemade diner-style skillet breakfast potatoes are perfect to whip up for breakfast.
 You can prep these from the night before, so they take less time to serve up in the morning.
+These taste just like home fries from your favorite breakfast place!

 Take it from someone who’s always had a love-hate relationship with potatoes; these are the BEST breakfast potatoes of LIFE.
 Golden brown on the outside and deliciously tender on the inside.

 I’m so excited to be bringing you one of my family’s favorite breakfast items.
 They’re easy to whip up, can be prepped ahead of time, so they take less time in the morning, and are perfect with a side of eggs or wrapped inside breakfast burritos.
+And it sure beats the basic breakfast staple of potatoes seasoned with salt and pepper.

 Take a closer look at ’em with me.